sodascience/metasyn/README.md

 - To learn more about how `metasyn` works, go to detailed overview in our [documentation](https://metasyn.readthedocs.io/en/latest/about/metasyn_in_detail.html).
 - Want to create programs that build on metasyn?
 Take a look at our versioned [Docker containers](https://hub.docker.com/r/sodateam/metasyn) and our [CLI](https://metasyn.readthedocs.io/en/latest/usage/cli.html).

 ## Contributing
-Metasyn is an open-source project, and we welcome contributions from the community.
+Metasyn is an open-source project, and we welcome contributions from the community, from bug reports & feature requests to code contributions.
+Read our [contributing guidelines](.github/CONTRIBUTING.md) for more information and to get started!

-To contribute to the codebase, follow these steps:
-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-More information on contributing can be found in the [contributing](https://metasyn.readthedocs.io/en/latest/developer/contributing.html) section of the documentation.

 ## Contact
 **Metasyn** is a project by the [ODISSEI Social Data Science (SoDa)](https://odissei-data.nl/nl/soda/) team.
 Do you have questions, suggestions, or remarks on the technical implementation?
-File an issue in the issue tracker or feel free to contact [Erik-Jan van Kesteren](https://github.com/vankesteren) or [Raoul Schram](https://github.com/qubixes).
+Create an issue in the [issue tracker](https://github.com/sodascience/metasyn/issues) or feel free to contact [Erik-Jan van Kesteren](https://github.com/vankesteren) or [Raoul Schram](https://github.com/qubixes).

 <img src="docs/source/images/logos/soda.png" alt="SoDa logo" width="250px"/>